davidblackuk/canvas-dash/_posts/2014-07-19-dials-advanced-configuration-via-options.md

 {% endhighlight %}

 This is hardly the most complex options class :-) The face of the dial is rendered as a gradient between two colors.
-The colors are any valid HTML 5 Canvas colors: _#rrggbb_, _rgb(r,g,b)_, _color names_ etc. Currently you cannot have an rgba color function, as transparency does not work.

 Use the same color for both gradient colors to get a solid color face.

 *	`gradientColor1`
-	*	The lower gradient color [^2]
+	*	The lower gradient color
 *	`gradientColor2`
-	*	The upper gradient color [^2]
+	*	The upper gradient color

 You can have a play with these settings by hitting the 'try me' button below